Hawaii Real Estate Market

 Big Interest in Hawaii Real Estate

 Japanese and other foreign buyers are deeply interested too, however the 2020 Covid pandemic threats and travel restrictions have reduced interest from foreign buyers.
-That interest is forecast to return in the recovery in 2021.

 In an interview on sfgate.com, Hawaii Realtor Julie Peters, an agent with Island Boutique Realty said she sold 5 properties unseen.
 She cites that California, Oregon and Washington is where buyers are coming from.